q-invoice/Mollie-iDeal-for-Gravity-Forms/readme.md

 Install the plugin by uploading the zipfile in your WP admin interface or via FTP:

-1. Upload the folder `gravity-forms-mollie-ideal-q-invoice` to the `/wp-content/plugins/` directory
+1. Upload the folder `qinvoice-mollie-ideal-for-gravity-forms` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Find the configuration page and fill out your settings and preferences